 With Google/YouTube autosuggest feature, you can easily get to know which keywords people are searching for.
-While related searches directly give a list of search terms that related to your primary search query.
+While related searches directly give a list of search terms that are related to your primary search query.

-Just head over to Google trends and put any query/niche and you can get an idea whether it’s profitable or not.
+Just head over to Google trends and put any query/niche and you can get an idea of whether it’s profitable or not.

 Plus, you can analyze the trends to check how that particular keyword was performing over time.

 Google keyword planner is another powerful tool for people who want free keyword research tools.